 The adoption of AVR has been associated with drastically lower costs compared to other voter registration methods.
 In Canada, which uses a form of AVR, the state spends only 35 cents per “active voter”.
 On the other hand, “Oregon’s old paper-based voter registration system cost the state $7.67 per registration transaction or $4.11 per registered voter in 2008”.
 Both sides of the aisle can agree that in this era of reduced spending, AVR is a fiscally responsible policy that can enhance America’s democracy.

 3. Eliminates Human Error

-Implementing AVR is associated with a decrease in human errorsinvoterregistration.
+Implementing AVR is associated with a decrease in human errors in voter registration.
 Currently, many voters must fill out a paper registration form that a government employee then processes.
 This exposes the government to data entry mistakes made by clerks who quickly enter many voter registration forms before registration deadlines.
 Moreover, this policy decreases the number of mistakes associated with the registrant’s handwriting, where the clerk is unable to understand what is written and the registration is thus deemed invalid.
-A case study conducted in Maricopa County, Arizona determined that the small percentage of paper-based registration in the county made up an overwhelming number of the registration riddled with errors, thus demonstrating that using paper registration increases the likelihood of registration errors.
+A case study conducted in Maricopa County, Arizona determined that the small percentage of paper-based registrations in the county made up an overwhelming number of the registration riddled with errors, thus demonstrating that using paper registration increases the likelihood of registration errors.

-4. Decreases Voter fraud
+4. Decreases Voter Fraud